campai-bv/c4a/README.md

 setup with these configuration files.

-- zarafa
+zarafa
- server.cfg
+- server.cfg
- ldap.cfg
+- ldap.cfg
- 00createstore create store script with language selection
+- 00createstore create store script with language selection

-- ldap
+ldap
-   slapd.cfg
+- slapd.cfg
-   needed addition schema files (c4a specific)
+- needed addition schema files (c4a specific)

-- postfix
+postfix
-   main.cf with ssl/tls
+- main.cf with ssl/tls
-   main.cf.no.tls.cf with no ssl/tls
+- main.cf.no.tls.cf with no ssl/tls

-- helper scripts
+helper scripts
-   various scripts
+- various scripts

 For a basic setup, help with the installation please send an email to :

-Development and Operations - <devops@campai.nl>
+- Development and Operations  : <devops@campai.nl>

-Reseller Information       - <sales@campai.nl>
+- Reseller Information        : <sales@campai.nl>